shader-slang/slangpy/kernelfunctions/docs/OverloadsAndCallShapes2.md

 At call time, all input containers have concrete shapes, which allows decisions about what is to be broadcast and what the actual call dimensions are.

-Inserting 'N' for a broadcast dimension, and X,Y for shapes dimensions:
+Inserting 'N' for a broadcast dimension, and X,Y for shaped dimensions:
 - `vectors`: element=`float`, shape=`[X,Y]`
 - `array`: element=`?`, shape=`[N,Y]`
 - `texture`: element=`float`, shape=`[N,N]`